 - Wear comfortable, lightweight cotton fabrics and clothes that do not irritate the skin or body

 - Apply a cream or cocoa butter on the belly button skin to soothe the skin and also prevent dryness.

-If you did not relief from the belly button pain even after taking the above measures, get in touch with a gynecologist to assess and monitor the condition.
+If your belly button pain is not relived even after taking the above measures, get in touch with a gynecologist to assess and monitor the condition.
 Do not take any risks with your pregnancy!

 What is the ‘Outie’ Belly Button in pregnancy?

 If the belly button protrudes, it is called an ‘outie’ belly button.
 A concave belly button is called an ‘innie’.
 If the female has an “outie”, then the chances of her belly button popping out during her pregnancy are quite high.
 A protruding belly button during pregnancy is quite normal condition and is regarded as harmless.

 Quick Read: Ways to calculate pregnancy due date